kstenerud/compact-float/README.md

 Compact Float Format
 ====================

 Compact float format (CFF) is an encoding scheme to store a floating point value in as few bytes as possible for data transmission.
-This format supports all values that can be stored in 128 bit ieee754 floating point values (decimal and binary).
+CFF supports all values that can be stored in any sized ieee754 decimal and binary floating point encoding.

-CFF can store all of the kinds of values that ieee754 can without data loss:
+CFF can store all of the kinds of values that ieee754 can, without data loss:
+* Binary and decimal floating point values
-* Normalized values
+* Normal values
 * Subnormal values
-* Positive and negative 0
+* ±0
+* ±infinity
-* Positive and negative infinity
+* Signaling and quiet NaNs, including payload

-* NaNs (not a number)
+This specification is part of the [Specification Project](https://github.com/kstenerud/specifications)

 Specifications
 --------------

-This specification is part of the [Specification Project](https://github.com/kstenerud/specifications)

 * [Compact Float Format Specification](compact-float-specification.md)